openucx/sparkucx/README.md

 ### Obtain SparkUCX
 Please use the ["Releases"](https://github.com/openucx/sparkucx/releases) page to download SparkUCX jar file for your spark version (e.g. spark-ucx-1.0-for-spark-2.4.0-jar-with-dependencies.jar).
-Put SparkUCX jar file to $SPARK_UCX_HOME on all the nodes in your cluster.
+Put SparkUCX jar file in $SPARK_UCX_HOME on all the nodes in your cluster.
 <br>If you would like to build the project yourself, please refer to the ["Build"](https://github.com/openucx/sparkucx#build) section below.

 Ucx binaries **must** be in `java.library.path` on every Spark Master and Worker.